japila-books/spark-sql-internals/docs/spark-sql-SQLExecution.md

 `checkSQLExecutionId`...FIXME

-NOTE: `checkSQLExecutionId` is used exclusively when `FileFormatWriter` is requested to <<spark-sql-FileFormatWriter.adoc#write, write the result of a structured query>>.
+NOTE: `checkSQLExecutionId` is used exclusively when `FileFormatWriter` is requested to <<spark-sql-FileFormatWriter.md#write, write the result of a structured query>>.

 === [[withSQLConfPropagated]] `withSQLConfPropagated` Method